00-Evan/00-Evan.github.io/_posts/2019/2019-11-30-coming-soon-to-shattered-more-new-foes.md

 - Cursing traps now always curse a single item, and won't curse rings or artifacts (which are much nastier when cursed compared to weapons/armor).
 - Disarming traps now have a distance range they can teleport your weapon away to, preventing extreme cases where it could go to the other end of the level.
 - Pitfall traps now affect a small AOE, but also give the player a single turn to react before they're yeeted down to the next depth.
 This means players can use the traps against enemies, and can also quickly swig a healing or levitation potion to save themselves.
-- Distortion traps have been reworked, and now act as a sort of more chaotic teleportation trap.
+- Distortion traps have been reworked, and now act as a sort of more chaotic summoning trap.
 I do think removing their current effect is a bit unfortunate, but it was just too prone to errors, especially when combined with the reclaim trap spell.

 My hope with all these changes is to keep the demon halls dangerous while also making them more worthwhile to explore.